 What Happens After an Accident With an Uber or Lyft Driver

 We’ve talked before about how many Uber and Lyft drivers are operating vehicles with active safety recalls unaddressed.
 But what actually happens when you get into an accident with a rideshare driver?
 Will Uber or Lyft automatically step in to cover your claims?
 The answer: It depends.
-Continue reading to learn about bringing claims against Uber and Lyft drivers, and call a dedicated Portland and Vancouver car crash lawyer if you have been hurt in a car accident in Oregon or Washington State.
+Continue reading to learn about bringing claims against Uber and Lyft drivers, and call a dedicated Vancouver car crash lawyer if you have been hurt in a car accident in Washington State.

 Fault matters first